Education and Training

 Institute Silver medal, IIT Bombay

 Institute silver medal is awarded to the most outstanding student in terms of academic performance within each department.
-Added to having the highest cummulative grade point in Aerospace Department 2017 batch, I had taken several additional courses thus completing honors in aerospace, and minors in physics and computer science.
+Added to having the highest cumulative grade point in Aerospace Department 2017 batch, I had taken several additional courses thus completing honors in aerospace, and minors in physics and computer science.

 • 2012